TV10 (Dutch TV channel)

 TV10 would have been the first official Dutch commercial TV channel airing in the Netherlands.
 The launch date was set on 1 November 1989.
 The TV Station was a cooperation between Peter Jelgersma and Joop van den Ende.
 The Dutch government was, at the time, against commercial television and prohibited it from broadcasting.
 The channel would have been a general entertainment channel.
-Eventually, most programs and television celebrities from TV10 moved to competitors RTL Véronique (now known as RTL 4) which had launched under a Luxembourgian television licence.
+Eventually, most programs and television celebrities from TV10 moved to competitor RTL Véronique (now known as RTL 4) which had launched under a Luxembourgian television licence.